tonyrobots/dcc-qol/docs/to-do_v13_conversion.md

 # DCC-QOL V13 Conversion Plan

+## 🎉 **STATUS: CONVERSION COMPLETE** ✅

+**All 5 phases of the V13 conversion have been successfully completed:**

+-   ✅ **Phase 1:** Critical Breaking Changes (Hook names, namespaces, jQuery conversion)
+-   ✅ **Phase 2:** Event Handler Conversion (All jQuery event handlers converted)
+-   ✅ **Phase 3:** Test Migration (All 44 tests passing with V13 compatibility)
+-   ✅ **Phase 4:** Cleanup and Documentation (All jQuery references removed)
+-   ✅ **Phase 5:** Dialog V2 Migration (All deprecation warnings eliminated)

+**The dcc-qol module is now fully compatible with Foundry V13.**

 ## Overview

-This document outlines the complete migration plan for converting the `dcc-qol` module from Foundry V12 to V13 compatibility.
-The module is well-positioned for V13 migration because it uses a hook-based architecture without ApplicationV2 forms, avoiding the most complex V13 breaking changes.
+This document outlined the complete migration plan for converting the `dcc-qol` module from Foundry V12 to V13 compatibility.
+The module was well-positioned for V13 migration because it uses a hook-based architecture without ApplicationV2 forms, avoiding the most complex V13 breaking changes.

 ## Context and Risk Assessment